 Linear algebra, calculus, numerical linear algebra, and programming are required.
 We expect some basic knowledge of C. Knowledge of C++ is not required as we provide an introduction to C++.
 Introduction to High Performance Computing is recommended but not strictly required.
 Consider, however, that probably considerable more time will be required for the assignments of the lab sessions without the associated introductory lecture of the bachelor program.

 The exams will be held orally in March, and April 2018.
 An oral exam takes about 45 minutes.
 You are free to chose English or German as exam language.
-An active and successful participation in the labs and an registration for the exam at HIS is required.
+An active and successful participation in the labs (at least half of the quizzes are passed) and an registration for the exam at HIS is required.

 Resources and examples of the lectures will be posted here: